 ABOUT

 The Memorias Project is an immersive artwork.
-The work is an archival-based recital and art installation dedicated to the history of Mexican Americans in Austin, free and open to the public, with two performances at Dadalab June 20-21, 2026.
+The work is an archival-based recital and art installation dedicated to the history of Mexican Americans in Austin.
+The artwork premiered with two performances at Dadalab, June 20-21, 2026.
 This project is funded by the City of Austin and directed by Claudia E. Zapata.

-Protests, led by Austin’s Chicano community, against the boat races during Aqua Fest, 1970s
+PICA 11695, Protests, led by Austin’s Chicano community, against the boat races during Aqua Fest, 1970s.

 WHAT

-The event will be an immersive concert of original compositions and pre-recorded music performed by several musicians, including Claudia Chapa (opera), Corey Blais (cello), Joseph Choi (piano), and Pinche Juan (DJ).
-While the musicians perform, digital and generative art animations co-developed by creative technologist David Sydiongco and Claudia E. Zapata will serve as a backdrop.
-These musical compositions, animations, and projections will draw on documentary footage and archival research grounded in East Austin community spaces, local collections, such as the Austin History Center, Preservation Austin, and Mexic-Arte Museum.
-The compositions and animations will follow a chronological framework guided by three movements.
+The event is an immersive concert of original compositions and pre-recorded music performed by several musicians, including Claudia Chapa (opera), Corey Blais (cello), Joseph Choi (piano), and Pinche Juan (DJ).
+While the musicians perform, digital and generative art animations co-developed by creative technologist David Sydiongco and Claudia E. Zapata serve as a backdrop.
+These musical compositions, animations, and projections draw on documentary footage and archival research grounded in East Austin community spaces and local collections, such as the Austin History Center, Preservation Austin, and Mexic-Arte Museum.
+The compositions and animations follow a chronological framework guided by three movements.

-Movement one will discuss the cultural diaspora of immigrants from Mexico to Austin and the eventual removal of Black and Mexican communities per Austin’s 1928 City Plan.
+Movement one discusses the cultural diaspora of immigrants from Mexico to Austin and the eventual removal of Black and Mexican communities per Austin’s 1928 City Plan.
 Themes of disruption, sadness, and longing will guide the sonic and visual.
-Movement two will highlight the creation of Mexican East Side communities, including spaces like the Oswaldo A.B.
+Movement two highlights the creation of Mexican East Side communities, including spaces like the Oswaldo A.B.
 Cantu/Pan American Recreation Center.
 This sound will include nostalgia, celebration, joy, and cultural pride.
-Movement three will frame resistance, protest, and historical strikes.
+Movement three frames resistance, protest, and historical strikes.
 Historical moments like the Aqua Fest Boat Races protest will be central to this representation.
-As part of the interactive theatre, all audience members will receive interactive elements and an informational zine to learn more about Austin history referenced in the experience.
+As part of the interactive theatre, all audience members receive interactive elements and an informational zine to learn more about Austin history referenced in the experience.

 Claudia Chapa, Carnegie Hall, New York City, 2025.